redocinortyC/horizon/README.md

-# Horizon Nightly
+# Horizon
-🎑 Horizon Nightly is the dev branch of Horizon, the official Discord bot for the International Junior Honour Society community server.
+🌅 The official Discord bot for the International Junior Honour Society community server.
 It is a work in progress, and is often updated with new features and bug fixes.

 ## Getting started with local development
 To get started with developing the bot locally, you need to clone this repository via